Cappi1998/SQLServerBackupsSystem/README.md

 # SQLServerBackupsSystem
 Simple system to back up SQL Server and upload to Google Cloud Storage, .bak file created for each database and uploaded to Google Cloud Storage.

+### Attention
+`SQLServerBackupDir` - You need to inform the directory where the sql server is configured to create the backup files, if you do not enter the location correctly, the files will not be located by the program and therefore will not be sent to Google Cloud Storage.

 ## appsettings.json example
 ----